conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H025">#KB-H025</a>: "META LINES"**

-The following metadata lines (and similiar) are not allowed in recipes:
+The following metadata lines (and similar) are not allowed in recipes:

 - [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) to specify Python version: